Chow groups of conic bundles in $\mathbb P^5$ and the Generalised Bloch's conjecture: Finite dimensionality in the sense of Roitman and one-cycles on cubic fourfolds

 \section{Finite dimensionality in the sense of Roitman and one-cycles on cubic fourfolds}

-Let $P$ be a subgroup of the group of algebraically trivial one cycles modulo on a smooth projective fourfold $X$, denoted by $A_1(X)$.
-Then following \cite{R1}, we say that the subgroup $P$ is finite dimensional if there exists a smooth projective variety $W$, and a correspondence $\Gamma$ on $W\times S$, of correct codimension such that $P$ is contained in the set $\Gamma_*(W)$.
+Let $P$ be a subgroup of the group of algebraically trivial one cycles modulo rational equivalence on a smooth projective fourfold $X$, the latter is denoted by $A_1(X)$.
+Following \cite{R1}, we say that the subgroup $P$ is finite dimensional, if there exists a smooth projective variety $W$, and a correspondence $\Gamma$ on $W\times X$, of correct codimension, such that $P$ is contained in the set $\Gamma_*(W)$.

-Let $X$ be a cubic fourfold, then take a line $l$ on $X$ and project from $l$ onto $\PR^3$.
-If we blow up $X$ along $l$, then the blow up $X_l$ has a conic bundle structure over $\PR^3$.
-Let $S$ be the surface in $\PR^3$ such that for any point on $S$, the inverse image is the union of two planes in $\PR^3$.
-Then for a hyperplane section $X_t$ of $X$, we get the corresponding discriminant curve $S_t$, inverse image of a point of $S_t$ is a union of two lines.
-So we get the curve $T_t$, inside $F(X_t)$, which is a two sheeted cover of $S_t$.
-The curves $S_t$ fits together to give the surface $S$.
+Let $X$ be a cubic fourfold.
+Consider a line $l$ on $X$ and project from $l$ onto $\PR^3$.
+Consider the blow up of $X$ along $l$.
+Then the blow up $X_l$ has a conic bundle structure over $\PR^3$.
+Let $S$ be the surface in $\PR^3$ such that for any closed point on $S$, the inverse image is the union of two lines in $\PR^3$.
 Let $T$ be the variety in $F(X)$ which is the double cover of $S$.
 Precisely it means the following.
-Let us consider $\{(x,t):x\in T_t\}$ inside $F(X)\times \PR^5$, its projection to $F(X)$ is $T$ and we have a 2:1 map from $T$ to $S$.
+Let us consider

+inside $F(X)\times X$.
+Then its projection to $F(X)$ is $T$ and we have a 2:1 map from $T$ to $S$, which is branched along finitely many points.
 So $T$ is surface.

-Now we have that, for a hyperplane section $X_t$, let $l_1,l_2$ be two lines on $X_t$.
-By general position argument these two lines can be disjoint from $l$ and they are contained in $\PR^2$, so under the projection they are mapped to two rational curves in $\PR^2$.
-SO by Bezout's theorem they must intersect at a point $z$, so the inverse image of $z$ under the projection are two given lines $l_1,l_2$, which tells us that the map from $A_0(T_t)$ to $A_1(X_t)$ is onto, which in turn says that $A_0(T)$ to $A_1(X)$ is onto, because $A_1(X)$ is generated by $A_1(X_t)$'s.
+Now for a hyperplane section $X_t$, let $l_1,l_2$ be two lines contained in $X_t$.
+By general position argument these two lines can be disjoint from $l$ inside $X$ and they are contained in $\PR^2$, so under the projection from $l$ they are mapped to two rational curves in $\PR^2$.
+Thus by Bezout's theorem they must intersect at a point $z$, so the inverse image of $z$ under the projection are two given lines $l_1,l_2$, which tells us that the map from $A_0(T_t)$ to $A_1(X_t)$ is onto, here $T_t$ is the double cover (for a general $t$) of $S_t$, where $S_t$ is the discriminant curve of the projection $\pi_l: X_t\to \PR^2$.
+This in turn says that $A_0(T)$ to $A_1(X)$ is onto, because $A_1(X)$ is generated by $A_1(X_t)$, where $t$ varies.

-\begin{theorem} Let $Z$ be a correspondence supported on $T\times X$, suppose that the image of $Z_*$ from $A_0(T)$ to $A_1(X)$ is finite dimensional.
+\begin{theorem} Let $Z$ be a correspondence supported on $T\times X$.
+Suppose that the image of $Z_*$ from $A_0(T)$ to $A_1(X)$ is finite dimensional.
 Then $Z_*$ factors through the albanese map of $T$. \end{theorem}